Tools for Entrepreneurs

 (for SEO…or “brain”)

 You’ll want to keep track of how your website is performing, and who is interacting with it!
-There are many tools to do this, but I prefer Mangools over alternatives like Moz, because it’s cheaper, and works just as well!
+There are many tools to do this, but we prefer Mangools over alternatives like Moz, because it’s cheaper, and works just as well!

 Email Provider